digital-asset/daml-katacoda/fundamental-concepts/contract-keys/4_using_contract_keys.md

 </table>
 <br>

 Let's try these out with a Daml script.
-First, we let `Alice` exercise the `Follow` choice with `exerciseByKeyCmd`:
+First, **open the IDE tab and wait for it to load**.
+Once that's done we will add a Daml script that lets `Alice` exercise the `Follow` choice with `exerciseByKeyCmd`:

 <pre class="file" data-filename="daml/User.daml" data-target="append">
 test = script do